BazziteOS - Post Script

 else

-info "IMPORTANT: Reboot required to apply BIOS/UEFI capsule update."
+info "IMPORTANT: Reboot required to apply BIOS/UEFI update."

 fi